 - Services – This piece of the IEP should tell you what services your child will be receiving and the amount of time.
 For example, your child may have small group reading instruction for 20 minutes every day, or may meet with a behavior teacher 3 times a week for 30 minutes.
 It is important to understand what these services are and if they will take place in your child’s classroom (push in) or if they will be pulled out of the classroom to another location to receive these services (pull out).
 Work with the team to determine what is best for your child.

 - Accommodations & Modifications – In this section, it will be determined what your child may need in the regular education classroom to be successful.
 It may include assistive technology, or special paper for students with fine motor issues.
 For learning disabilities, you may find accommodations such as extra time to complete work or shortened assignments.
 For behavior, it may include time for extra breaks for your child to process through an issue.
 Here is where you as a parent have the most say.
+Click here to find a list of accommodation and modifications you can ask for.
 You will often seen these accommodations and modifications change, and you can best support your child by knowing what works for them, and making sure it is documented on this page and that ALL of your child’s teachers are adhering to these.

 If the school writes up an IEP, and you agree with it all, you sign and return this document.
 Services should start immediately.
 You as a parent have many rights.
 You can at any time, call a team meeting to discuss your child.
 Don’t wait too long if you have questions or concerns about what is happening.
 You are your child’s best advocate.
 Your child’s team is there to support them so a successful partnership will really see your child soar.